agilesix/A6-build-docs-mcp/README.md

 - Higher `scoreThreshold` values (0.6-0.8) for precise, targeted results
 - Use `searchGreenhouse` for HR-related queries to get more focused results
 - Use `searchAllKnowledgeBases` with `folderPath` for domain-specific searches
+- Since the knowledge base currently contains only Greenhouse content, both tools will return similar results

 ## 🏗️ Technical Architecture